Update from CytomX Therapeutics Inc. (CTMX): A steady trajectory - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 10 analysts.
+10 analysts predict $17.94M in revenue for the current quarter.
 It ranges from a high estimate of $25.7M to a low estimate of $7M.
 As of the current estimate, CytomX Therapeutics Inc.’s year-ago sales were $18.08M, an estimated decrease of -0.80% from the year-ago figure.
 For the next quarter, 10 analysts are estimating revenue of $18.89M, a decrease of -4.20% less than the figure of -$0.80% in the same quarter last year.
 There is a high estimate of $25.7M for the next quarter, whereas the lowest estimate is $8M.

 A total of 9 analysts have provided revenue estimates for CTMX’s current fiscal year.
 The highest revenue estimate was $84.58M, while the lowest revenue estimate was $51M, resulting in an average revenue estimate of $70.3M.
 In the same quarter a year ago, actual revenue was $69.57M, up 1.00% from the average estimate.